How Do Government Refinance Programs Work?

 HARP ended in 2018, but several HARP replacement programs were created to help future underwater homeowners.

 IMPORTANT NOTE: Fannie Mae and Freddie Mac have suspended the HIRO and FMERR programs (see below) until further notice, because very few homeowners have applied for them.
 However, we’ve also provided information about new Fannie Mae and Freddie Mac streamline refinance programs that give you some of the flexibility commonly found in government refinance programs.

 Fannie Mae High LTV Refinance Option (HIRO)

-Fannie Mae’s High LTV Refinance Option is a program that caters to borrowers with conventional loans owned by Fannie Mae.
+Fannie Mae’s High LTV Refinance Option (HIRO) is a program that caters to borrowers with Fannie Mae-owned loans.
 LTV stands for loan-to-value ratio, which is the percentage of a home’s value that is financed through a mortgage.
 To qualify for this program, at least 15 months must have passed since you took out the loan you’re refinancing, and you must have a minimum 97.01% LTV ratio (in other words, little to no equity).

 Freddie Mac Enhanced Relief Refinance® Mortgage (FMERR)

-Freddie Mac’s Enhanced Relief Refinance Mortgage is exclusive to borrowers who have a conventional loan owned by Freddie Mac.
-Similar to Fannie’s program, you’ll need a minimum 97.01% LTV ratio to qualify, and at least 15 months must have passed since you took out your current mortgage.
+Freddie Mac’s Enhanced Relief Refinance Mortgage is exclusive to homeowners with a conventional loan owned by Freddie Mac.
+Similar to Fannie’s HIRO program, you’ll need a minimum 97.01% LTV ratio to qualify, and at least 15 months must have passed since you took out your current mortgage.
 You’re also only allowed one late payment over the last 12 months.

 Pros and cons of government refinance programs